 Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the carton and the blister after "EXP".
+Do not use this medicine after the expiry date which is stated on the carton and the blister after EXP.
 The expiry date refers to the last day of that month.
+Do not store above 30°C

-Store in the original package in order to protect from light and moisture.
+Keep this medicine in the original package in order to protect from moisture.

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
-These measures will help protect the environment.
+These measures will help protect the environment